Frequently Asked Questions (FAQ)

 Why did I get an "Illegal Instruction" error?

-in your SLURM
+in your script if

 Software and modules